manticoresoftware/manticoresearch/manual/Adding_documents_to_an_index/Adding_rules_to_a_percolate_index.md

 <!-- intro -->
 ##### HTTP
 <!-- request HTTP -->
-There are two way you can add a percolate query into a percolate index:
+There are two way you can add a percolate query into a percolate table:
 * query in JSON /search compatible format, described at [json/search](../Searching/Full_text_matching/Basic_usage.md#HTTP-JSON)
 ```json
 PUT /pq/pq_index/doc/1